fsprojects/FAKE/help/index.md

 	  =?> ("Test",hasBuildParam "test")  // runs the Test target only if FAKE was called with parameter test ==> "Default"

-It's also possible to specify the dependencies for targets:

-    // Target Default is dependent from target Clean and BuildApp
-    // "FAKE - F# Make" will ensure to run these targets before Default "Default"  <== ["Clean"; "BuildApp"]

 ### Running targets

 You can execute targets with the "run"-command: